The hardware and software of the device used in our laboratory are available at the following sites

 *Finalist (Top3), Best Paper Award, Eurohaptics 2020

-- Atsushi Matsubayashi, Yasutoshi Makino, Hiroyuki Shinoda, “Direct Finger Manipulation of 3D Object Image with Ultrasound Haptic Feedback,” Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems, Glasgow, Scotland UK, May 04 – 09, 2019.
+- Atsushi Matsubayashi, Yasutoshi Makino, and Hiroyuki Shinoda, “Direct Finger Manipulation of 3D Object Image with Ultrasound Haptic Feedback,” Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems, Glasgow, Scotland UK, May 04 – 09, 2019.
 (Open Access)

 - Atsushi Matsubayashi, Hiroki Oikawa, Saya Mizutani, Yasutoshi Makino and Hiroyuki Shinoda, “Display of Haptic Shape Using Ultrasound Pressure Distribution Forming Cross-Sectional Shape,” Proc.
 2019 IEEE World Haptics Conference, pp.419-424, Tokyo, Japan, July 9-12, 2019.

 In human vision, smooth pursuit eye movement is the basic ability to visually follow a moving object by keeping it at the sight center.
 In this study, we validated that a human hand has a similar ability to track a midair haptic stimulus, i.e., a human palm exposed to a point vibration by AUTD can follow the continuous movement of the stimulation point.
 The ability of motion tracking by hand can be applied to haptic guidance.

 - Azuma Yoshimoto, Keisuke Hasegawa, Yasutoshi Makino, and Hiroyuki Shinoda, “Midair Haptic Pursuit,” IEEE Transactions on Haptics, Vol. 12, No.4, pp. 652-657, Oct.-Dec.
 2019.
 (Open Access)